 Set theory provides foundations of mathematics in the sense that all the mathematical notions like numbers, functions, relations, structures are defined in the axiomatic set theory called ZFC.
 Quantum set theory naturally extends ZFC to quantum logic.
 Hence, we can expect that quantum set theory provides mathematics based on quantum logic.
 In this talk, I will show a useful application of quantum set theory to quantum mechanics based on the fact that the real numbers constructed in quantum set theory exactly corresponds to the quantum observables. [...]
 It is shown that all the observational propositions on a quantum system corresponds to some propositions in quantum set theory and the equality relation naturally provides the proposition that two observables have the same value.
 It has been broadly accepted that we cannot speak of the values of quantum observables without assuming a hidden variable theory.
 However, quantum set theory enables us to do so without assuming hidden variables but alternatively under the consist use of quantum logic, which is more or less considered as logic of the superposition principle. (see here)

-Just as there is revealed an identification with the “foreigner” as found in post-colonial discourses such as that which can be found in work of Homi Bhabha or R. Radhakrishnan, of the one cast outside of the boundaries, there is also in non-Laruellean non-philosophy an identification with the “crippled” who remain within the scene of the familiar, and who do so Nonetheless.
+With this quantum set theory also comes not merely what Laruelle calls dualysis, but what we may brand as the hallmark of the non-Laruellean: radical paralysis.
+To those who see Laruelle as a “dead-end”, they are in one sense correct in doing so — yet to turn away because there’s “no more theory” beyond this point seems absurd.
+It means putting down the texts and integrating them into “felt and bodily” practices in the new World.
+Just as there is revealed an identification with the “foreigner” as found in post-colonial discourses such as that which can be found in work of Homi Bhabha or R. Radhakrishnan, of the one cast outside of the boundaries, there is also in non-Laruellean non-philosophy a certain identification with those who remain within the scene of the familiar, who are also outside.

 Living in the Nonetheless imposes an ostentatious zest for life on those who are determined to succeed.
 The fact that things may be different on the inside is no one’s business.
 The land of smiles is inhabited by cripple artistes. [...]
 The vaudeville people know more about ‘real life’ because they are those who have been thrown to the margins, the fallen and the battered.
 These ‘jostled humans’ are perhaps the only ones who still exist authentically. [...]
 Thanks to them, the circus becomes an invisible church.
 In a world of fellow travellers complicit in the collective self-deception, the circus performers are the only ones who are not swindlers – someone walking on a tightrope cannot pretend for a moment. [...]
 It is not walking upright that makes humans human; it is rather the incipient awareness of the inner gradient that causes humans to do so.

 So to shift registers again, as Dr. Ozawa wrote in his 2007 paper (see here), quantum set theory builds upon the Many-valued Boolean logics of Takeuti, locating in through this transfer principle the realization that “[d]espite the difficulty pointed out by Takeuti that equality axioms do not generally hold in quantum set theory, it is shown that equality axioms hold for any real numbers in the model.”
-That is, we are to weave through our concern for liberty a thread of equivalence and equality.
+We are to weave through our concern for liberty a thread of equivalence and its equality.